JamesChung/reference-docs/golang.md

 Go supports two ways for creating the different import paths:

-- Create a subdirectory within your module named vN, where N is the major version of your module.
-For example, if you are creating version 2 of your module, call this directory v2.
-Copy your code into this subdirectory, including the README and LICENSE files.
+- Create a subdirectory within your module named _vN_, where _N_ is the major version of your module.
+For example, if you are creating version 2 of your module, call this directory _v2_.
+Copy your code into this subdirectory, including the _README_ and _LICENSE_ files.

 - Create a branch in your version control system.
 You can either put the old code on the branch or the new code.
-Name the branch vN if you are putting the new code on the branch, or vN-1 if you are putting the old code there.
-For example, if you are creating version 2 of your module and want to put version 1 code on the branch, name the branch v1.
+Name the branch _vN_ if you are putting the new code on the branch, or _vN-1_ if you are putting the old code there.
+  For example, if you are creating version 2 of your module and want to put version 1 code on the branch, name the branch _v1_.

+When upgrading a major version you can use [mod](https://github.com/marwan-at-work/mod) to automate the renaming process of packages.